Gaëlle Hermet: Career

 Hermet won her first cap for France in 2016 and was named captain of the national team in November 2017.
-She led the team to their grand-slam winning Women's Six Nations Championship campaign in 2018 and that year she was nominated for the World Rugby’s Women’s Player of the Year award.
-In 2022, She was named as captain of France's team for the delayed 2021 Rugby World Cup in New Zealand.
+She led the team to their grand-slam winning Women's Six Nations Championship campaign in 2018 and that year she was nominated for the World Rugby’s Women's Player of the Year award, which eventually went to her France teammate Jessy Tremouliere.
+In 2022, she was named captain of France's team for the delayed 2021 Rugby World Cup in New Zealand.

 Personal life

 Hermet studied psychology at the University of Toulouse-Jean Jaurès before going on to study occupational health.
 She works at a nursing home in Cadours alongside her rugby and during the COVID-19 pandemic was working full time in the care sector.